saria2016/alx_capstone_project/README.md

 # Installation
 ## Dependencies
 - This application is written in Python and requires Python 3.11.4 or 3.11.6 to run correctly.
-- Use Requirement.txt to install all dependancy library
+- Use Requirement.txt to install all dependancy library by add this command :( pip install -r requirements.txt)

 ## Getting Started